Marcus98T/SHS-UFO-Edits/Sources/Missing-JP-Glyphs/README.md

 ## Overview

+_While this description is mainly about Source Han Sans, the same can be said for Source Han Serif._

-Source Han Sans/Serif, being a pan-CJK font, fulfils an objective for a seemingly consistent sans-serif font with different glyph shapes for different locales.
+Source Han Sans, being a pan-CJK font, fulfils an objective for a seemingly consistent sans-serif font with different glyph shapes for different locales.

 However, it comes with an aesthetic cost: Some of the Adobe-Japan1 glyphs look ugly.